 Continuing your IELTS journey during the COVID-19 situation

-IELTS testing has resumed in some locations where it is permitted and safe to do so, with additional precautions in place to help protect the health of test takers and staff.
+We have resumed IELTS testing in more than 100 countries where it is permitted and safe to do so, with additional precautions in place to help protect the health of test takers and staff.
 You can find full details of which countries are currently running tests on our TakeIELTS website.

 For countries where in-person testing is not yet possible, the IELTS partners (the British Council, IDP and Cambridge Assessment English) have introduced IELTS Indicator, an online test to help you move forward with your plans and applications for studying abroad during these challenging times.

 Watch this short video to learn more.

 This is an additional video, hosted on YouTube.

 - IELTS Indicator is an official IELTS product you can trust